Analysis | The past two weeks have distilled Trump’s presidency to its most basic motivation: Power

 In doing so, he reinforces what has long been apparent: Trump's interest in the presidency was always about the power and the trappings.
 It was never substantially about reshaping the United States in any way beyond enacting the criticisms of Obama that had been airing on Fox News for the preceding eight years.

 For millions of Americans, that was enough.
 The cultural fight was the point.
 Empowering Trump was a sufficient outcome.
-But over the past two weeks, Trump’s made it impossible to pretend that his presidency distills to much more than that.
+But over the past two weeks, Trump has made it impossible to pretend that his presidency distills to much more than that.